mas-wondercave/serverless-aws-alias-v4/README.md

 Serverless framework plugin to manage AWS Lambda aliases and API Gateway integrations
 </div>

-## RELEASE CANDIDATE.
-USE AT YOUR OWN RISK

 This plugin facilitates the management of multiple Lambda function versions and seamlessly updates API Gateway endpoints to reference the appropriate alias.

 Key features: